dlowe/nnet/README.markdown

 which can be trained, using on-line backpropagation, to classify input files.
 I've included three training corpora to play with:

 * ioccc.tar.gz: train the program to identify winning IOCCC entries
 * png.tar.gz: train the program to differentiate .png from .gif images
 * english.tar.gz: train the program to differentiate english from french text
+* xor.tar.gz: train the program to perform "xor"

 ... but you can train it by pointing it at any set of directories.
 The first directory's contents will take on a desired output value of 1, and the last